Kate Middleton Glitters in Gold at James Bond Premiere in London

-Kate Middleton Glitters in Gold Alongside Prince William at James Bond Premiere
+Kate Middleton Glitters in Gold Alongside Prince William at James Bond Premiere: See the Pics!

 The royals came out in style for the London world premiere of the latest James Bond film No Time to Die.
 Prince William, Kate Middleton, Prince Charles and his wife, Camilla, were all in attendance at the star-studded premiere at Royal Albert Hall.